South Calgary Health Centre shortens urgent care hours due to staffing challenges

 One Calgarian waiting for his daughter to receive treatment said the reduction in hours didn't come as a surprise.

-"The (healthcare) staff's been worked to death," said Mitchell Deforest, "and they've got their issues too.
+"The (healthcare) staff' has been worked to death," said Mitchell Deforest.
+"They've got their issues too.
 So again, it's not unexpected, so we're just going to have to deal with it, unfortunately."

-According to an AHS spokesperson, South Calgary Urgent Care Centre currenly sees an average of 145 patients per day (as of May 2022), a 26 per cent increase compared to January, 2022, when it saw an average of 106 per day, and an 18 per cent increase from pre-pandemic levels of 120 per day.
+According to an AHS spokesperson, the Urgent Care Centre at the South Calgary Health Centre currently sees an average of 145 patients per day (as of May 2022), a 26 per cent increase compared to January 2022, when it saw an average of 106 per day and an 18 per cent increase from pre-pandemic levels of 120 per day.

 The spokesperson added that the number of patients presenting to urgent care after 8 p.m. has increased from 300 monthly in January 2020 to 585 monthly in May 2022.